8 Best Carbon Mountain Bike Handlebars of 2026, Tested

 Tech Specs:

 The Race Face Next R 35 is all about balance.
 It gives you the strength and stiffness you need for enduro punishment, but throws in just enough flex to keep your hands from turning into bricks by mile ten.
-This bar is for riders who live for big days on rough trails and want of confidence in every turn.
+This bar is built for riders who thrive on long, rough trails and want of confidence in every turn.

 Pros: | Cons: |